 As a therapist, some of my most challenging and rewarding work is done with couples.
-I have seen couples go from nearly ending it to being back in love, and liking and respecting each other.
+I have seen couples go from nearly giving up to giving each other love and respect again.
 However, it takes two people wanting it to work and then putting in the effort.

 Here are some ways you and your partner can get the most out of couples therapy and set yourselves up for success.